How do you monitor your SEO performance?

 3. Click on the date range and choose the one that is appropriate.
 You can choose to check monthly organic search traffic or yearly search traffic.

-With the consistent update in Google Algorithm, Google is moving towards providing their users with the best search result for their queries.
+With the consistent update in Google Algorithm, Google is moving towards providing its users with the best search result for their queries.
 So, should you track your keyword rankings?

 According to recent studies, 20% of searches are entirely new.
 When you monitor keyword rankings, you will find out two important things: